 Since graduating with her M.F.A. in 2005, Kellye’s participated in NBC’s inaugural “Writers on the Verge” program for new writers and worked as a staff writer on the CBS crime drama Cold Case.
 Her episode about Japanese internment camps aired in December 2007.
 She also sold a procedural to Lions Gate Television and developed a cable show with the actor Idris Elba.

 A few years ago, Kellye not only returned to her home state, but also to her first love—writing books.
-Her first novel, Hollywood Homicide, will be released by Midnight Ink in August 2017.
-The debut is a lighter weight mystery about a broke, out-of-work black actress who witnesses a hit and run.
-When a $15,000 reward is offered, the actress is determined to remember anything that can help solve the crime.
-She soon finds herself getting deeper and deeper into investigating and liking it—until someone tries to kill her.
+Her first novel, Hollywood Homicide, was released by Midnight Ink in August 2017.
+It introduces semi-famous, mega-broke black actress Dayna Anderson, who takes on the deadliest role of her life: Homicide Detective.
 Formerly called IOU, it was selected for Brenda Drake’s Pitch Wars contest, which led to Kellye being repped by Michelle Richter at Fuse Literary.
+The second novel in the series, Hollywood Ending, will be out on August 8, 2018.

 Currently a communications writer for one of the country’s leading media companies, Kellye considers working for a P.I. firm as her most unusual professional writing gig.
 When not writing, she can be found sitting on the train blasting early ’90s R&B on her iPod, feeding her candle addiction, and obsessing over any reality TV show with “Wives” in the title.